 Many real estate investors view the income potential of multifamily property as the most stable of all commercial real estate asset classes.
 People often view it this way because an apartment project generates recurring revenue streams generated from multiple rental units.
-Multifamily investment demand remains strong and steady, with volume projected to rise to $148 billion this year.
+Multifamily investment demand remains strong and steady, with volume projected to rise to $148 billion in 2021.

 However, commercial real estate also offers a unique benefit that other assets do not that can significantly increase an investor’s return: real estate depreciation.

 In this article, we will discuss how depreciation in commercial real estate works, how to use the depreciation expense to reduce taxable net income, and how to calculate tax savings due to depreciation in three easy steps.

 What is Real Estate Depreciation?

 The term “depreciation” is used to describe the decline of an asset’s value over time.
 For example, cars depreciate the minute you drive one off the lot, and manufacturing equipment and computers all eventually wear out or depreciate.

 Although depreciation normally describes a loss in value, depreciation in real estate is actually just as big a benefit as passive income, if not more so.
 That is because tax laws in the U.S. allow real estate investors to take an annual deduction for depreciation that reduces the amount of taxes paid on the net income the property generates.

 A real estate investment such as multifamily property appreciates over time, creating more value for the investor.
 As the property generates annual income, the building value also simultaneously depreciates, reducing the taxes paid on a property that is appreciating in value.

 just as big a benefit as passive income, if not more so.